-Bowties are a type of risk analysis, giving a visual map of risk and are particularly useful at highlighting the effectiveness of risk controls.
+Bowties are a type of risk analysis that give a visual map of risk—they are particularly useful at highlighting the effectiveness of risk controls.

 The starting point for a bowtie is the top event, which is the point at which an organisation has lost control of the hazard.
-Causes lead to top event occurring, and consequences potentially result from the top event.
+Causes lead to a top event happening, and consequences may result from the top event.
 When laid out in a diagram, these form the shape of a bowtie.

 Risk controls are identified, to prevent the progression, either by preventing the top event from occurring, or by limiting the consequences.
 Escalation factors may weaken the controls.